-- d.
-Supply Vehicles.
-No vehicle whatever of the opposing forces is authorized to carry the green flag, except ambulances evacuating actual casualties or returning therefrom, and motor couriers under the provisions of paragraph 39e. - 9.
-CONTROL FLAGS. a.
+d.
+Supply vehicles.-No vehicle whatever of the opposing forces is authorized to carry the green flag, except ambulances evacuating actual casualties or returning therefrom.

+■ 9.
+CONTROL FLAGS.-a.
 When opposing units are in contact, and at other times when appropriate, control flags will be used as follows: